SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/modelling-advanced.md

     marked in green, yellow or red, depending on the result of the statistical test used.
-Green indicates that problematic characteristics have not been detected (e.g. lack of normality of residuals, the autocorrelation in residuals).
+Green indicates that problematic characteristics have not been detected (e.g. lack of normality of residuals, autocorrelation in residuals).
 Yellow
     indicates that the test outcome is uncertain.
 Those in red indicate that there are issues that should be addressed.
 	The user is expected to investigate the problematic test statistics and try to improve the model, so that no uncertain or rejected test results are present.